Note: this post was re-posted from my old website, originally published in December 2017.

-On a fine summer day in 2017, I finally managed to catch the 70th Shiogama Minato Festival after missing the one in the previous year.
-When I got there people had already flocked from near the station to the main road, where many food stalls were open.
+On a fine summer day in 2017, I finally managed to catch the 70th Shiogama Minato Festival after missing the one the previous year.
+When I arrived, people had already flocked from near the station to the main road, where many food stalls were open.

-Throughout the years the festival date changed from the 20th of July to the 10th of July in conjunction with the annual festival of Shiogama Shrine, then changed again to August 5th, until the organizers decided on the third Monday of July, the date of Marine Day.
+Throughout the years, the festival date changed from the 20th of July to the 10th of July in conjunction with the annual festival of Shiogama Shrine, then changed again to August 5th until the organizers decided on the third Monday of July, the date of Marine Day.
 The night before the festival, a rather grand fireworks display will be held on the bay next to Marine Gate, the ferry terminal located next to the bay.
-If you like summer festivities, I recommend also visit the day before.
+If you like summer festivities, I recommend also visiting the day before.

-Now that I have explained what is Minato Festival, time to move on to the main event!
+Now that I have explained what is Minato Festival is, time to move on to the main event!

-In a gist, Minato-Matsuri’s core is the procession of mikoshi or portable Shinto shrine from the shrine to the port.
+In a gist, Minato-Matsuri’s core is the procession of mikoshi, or portable Shinto shrine, from the shrine to the port.
 Thus, the ceremony begins in Shiogama Shrine, one of the most important Shinto shrines in the Tohoku region.
-Two of the shrine’s mikoshi are taken out from their abode.
+Two of the shrine’s mikoshi are taken out of their abode.
 The priests chant prayers to venerate the gods inside the mikoshi, then the men clad in white clothing carry them down the shrine’s front stairway.

 The portable shrines will pass through the main thoroughfare of Shiogama while making stops along the way before getting to their final destination: the port.
 Here they would be loaded onto two ornamental boats for a royal parade around the port.

-Past noon the loading ceremony finished and the sailing procession began.
-When the boats started to make their rounds towards the port I was treated to a rare sight, a parade, unlike anything I have ever seen before.
-Though the sun was striking and relentless, I could never take my eyes off the parade until eventually they stopped going in a circle and headed into the open sea for the final part of the festival, which unfortunately I could not witness unless I was aboard one of the boats.
+Past noon the loading ceremony finished, and the sailing procession began.
+When the boats started to make their rounds toward the port, I was treated to a rare sight, a parade, unlike anything I had ever seen before.
+Though the sun was striking and relentless, I could never take my eyes off the parade until, eventually, they stopped going in a circle and headed into the open sea for the final part of the festival, which, unfortunately, I could not witness unless I was aboard one of the boats.
 But I made a short cool video nonetheless!

 As soon as the boats had gone towards the horizon, the visitors that flocked into the port moved on.
-Some went back home, but some like me stayed in Shiogama a little longer since in the main street there was this dancing parade that I could not miss for sure.
+Some went back home, but some, like me, stayed in Shiogama a little longer since, on the main street, there was this dancing parade that I could not miss for sure.